-There is no doubt that the Adriatic Sea along Croatia’s coastline is a stunning stretch of water.
-The crystal clear seawater ranges in color from cobalt blue to turquoise, varying in intensity depending on sunlight and depth.
-But Croatia’s appealing aqueous beauty isn’t exclusive to the shore.
-Flowing rivers and teal lakes off the coast of Croatia have a series of tumbling waterfalls that rival the splendor of the Adriatic Sea.
-These grandiose Croatia waterfalls are exactly what lured us to visit Krka National Park on a day trip.
+However, Croatia’s appealing aqueous beauty isn’t exclusive to the shore.
+Flowing rivers and teal lakes off the coast of Croatia have a series of tumbling falls that rival the splendor of the sea.
+These grandiose spectacles are exactly what lured us to visit Krka National Park Waterfalls on a day trip.

 About Krka National Park, Croatia